Director: Leo Penn

 By using his authority to stalk, harass, and intimidate members of the Enterprise crew, the malevolent version of Kirk often heightens the sense of danger felt by his subordinates—especially during his encounter with Yeoman Rand, who must physically defend herself against the so-called imposter.
 The good Kirk, on the other hand, demonstrates a kind, gentle manner and lacks the force of personality to make difficult decisions, thereby evoking sympathy from those of a sensitive nature—much in contrast to his doppelganger, who, by conducting himself like a wild animal, serves only to terrify the audience.

 Also problematic, Spock’s final remark implies that Janice Rand may find “interesting” a man who attempted to violate her.

-A retelling of the Jekyll and Hyde story, “The Enemy Within” does not suggest that “bad” qualities such as anger, aggression, and selfishness should be cast aside completely; but rather that they ought to be complemented with love, generosity, and compassion if one wishes to experience the human condition as intended—a nuanced perspective that challenges the black-and-white notions of morality held by most people.
+A retelling of the Jekyll and Hyde story, “The Enemy Within” never suggests that “bad” qualities such as anger, aggression, and selfishness should be cast aside completely, only that they should be complemented with love, generosity, and compassion if one wishes to experience the human condition as intended—a nuanced perspective that challenges the black-and-white notions of morality held by most people.
 (Unfortunately, Matheson’s narrative contains a tedious amount of exposition, with Spock, Kirk, and McCoy spelling out the above conclusion for viewers.)